jacoscaz/treesandrobots.github.io/_posts/2022-05-29-dogs-fur-vacuum-cleaners.md

    as sturdy as some of the top-tier brands (Miele, Sabo, ...) but they're fine for their price range.
-4. **Articulated, motorized cleaner heads:** a stick vacuum cleaner should have an articulated, motorized, rotating cleaner heads capable of fitting in tight spaces.
+4. **Articulated, motorized cleaner heads:** a stick vacuum cleaner should have an articulated, motorized, rotating cleaner head capable of fitting in tight spaces.
 Rotating brushes are complementary to suction as they are dramatically more effective at dislodging dirt, dust and fur so that they may be picked up into the air flow.
 Both the Rowenta and the Dyson come with